 FRAXEL FACIAL SKIN REJUVENATION: Fraxel Laser Resurfacing was one of the very first fractional lasers.
 Unlike other lasers, fractional lasers are able to treat both the epidermis and the dermal layers of the skin.
 They do this by delivering thousands of very fine columns of laser energy into the skin.
 These columns of laser treatment result in the removal of old pigmented epidermal skin cells and induce collagen remodelling and new collagen formation.

-The operation, however, is not without risks, and it is critically important that you understand that by combining operations together, you increase the operative time and the time required for recovery.
-It is therefore important that you are reasonable in your expectations and that you have time to discuss with your surgeon the types of procedures that are being combined.
+The mummy makeover surgery, however, is not without risks, and it is critically important that you understand that by combining operations together, you increase the operative time and the time required for recovery.
+It is therefore important that you are reasonable in your expectations and that you have time to discuss with your plastic surgeon the types of procedures that are being combined in mummy makeover surgery.

 If you think that one or more of these procedures or a combination of these procedures may be of benefit to you, we would be only too happy to help you with the advantages and disadvantages of the relevant procedures.
-You will find information regarding these procedures here on our website.
+You will find information regarding these procedures and mummy makeover surgery here on our website.

 WHAT CAN I EXPECT WHEN I UNDERGO A MUMMY MAKEOVER PROCEDURE?

 Everyone performs mummy makeover procedures differently.
 At Ashton Plastic Surgery we perform our surgery in a fully accredited licenced hospital – Epworth Freemasons Private Hospital in East Melbourne.
 There are eleven state of the art operating theatres with the latest anaesthetic machines and the latest theatre equipment.
 Our patients are allocated private rooms with a private ensuite bathroom facility.
 There is 24 hour onsite medical emergency care with an onsite Intensive Care Unit.